A Game About Digging A Hole Review: Is It Worth The Dig?

 - Dynamite can blow up unbreakable rocks with your shovel and the lava-based rocks that damage you.

-- The battery goes down when using the shovel and using the jetpack.
+- The battery goes down when using the shovel and the jetpack.

 - Fall damage is a thing.

-- Find special artifacts and mines with the handy radar tool that pops up automatically when near.
+- Find special artefacts and mines with the handy radar tool that pops up automatically when near.

 - A garden shed is where you sell resources, buy upgrades and tools, and hit the save point.